-- NOTE: Rear wheels should be set to 0.0" (0.0 cm) toe in/out. - 15.
-Repeat previous Steps 1-9. - 16.
+NOTE: Rear wheels should be set to 0.0" (0.0 cm) toe in/out.

+- 15. Repeat previous Steps 1-9. - 16.
 (Non-AWS Machines) Set tie rod assembly to match up with the bolt-down hole (located on the lower air bag plate).
-Insert bolt and secure to the proper torque specification. - 17.
+Insert bolt and secure to the proper torque specification (refer to "Torque Values" provided in the Introduction Section elsewhere in this manual for further information). - 17.
 (AWS Machines) Repeat Step 10, centering the rear cylinders at 4.4" (11.2 cm).
-Insert bolt and secure main bolt and cylinder jam nut to the proper torque specification. - NOTE: The cylinder sensors must be calibrated for this position to be accurate. - The machine should be driven and toe (front and rear) rechecked. - Front steering cylinders must be in phase when toe setting is checked. - Failure to hold toe setting could indicate the presence of air in the cylinders. - Repeat the cylinder bleeding procedure, if necessary.
+Insert bolt and torque main bolt and cylinder jam nut to proper specification.

+NOTE: The cylinder sensors must be calibrated for this position to be accurate.

+- The machine should be driven and toe (front and rear) rechecked. - Front steering cylinders must be in phase when toe setting is checked. - Failure to hold toe setting could indicate the presence of air in the cylinders. - Repeat the cylinder bleeding procedure, if necessary.